 Successive federal governments have been steadily reducing their support for private medical care and blaming the medical profession when gaps are the inevitable result.

-This erosion of Medicare rebates continues.
-From 2013 to 2018 your Medicare rebate increased by 0% while AWE went up by 14.4% and the CPI went up by 5.7%.
-The deliberate government policy of a continued freeze on rebates until 2020 means that gaps will only increase in the future.
+This erosion of Medicare rebates has continued.
+From 2013 to 2019 your Medicare rebate increased by 0% while AWE went up by 14.7% and the CPI went up by 5.7%.
+This year the government belatedly increased the Medicare rebate by 1.5%.

 The Medicare rebate is the core of your total health insurance rebate.
 Each private health insurer offers a range of schemes for you to choose from but all take Medicare as the baseline to set how much they will pay out.